The Passenger (2026 film)

-The Zealot is an upcoming American thriller film directed by Vadim Perelman, based on the 2016 play Damascus by Bennett Fisher.
+The Passenger is a 2026 American thriller film directed by Vadim Perelman, based on the 2016 play Damascus by Bennett Fisher.
 It stars Kodi Smit-McPhee and Djimon Hounsou.

 Premise

 Hounsou plays Hassan, a Somali-American shuttle driver who gets an offer from a mysterious passenger to take him from Minneapolis to Chicago.
 Unbeknownst to Hassan, his passenger has a dark and potentially catastrophic purpose.